-In October 2017 Maynooth University hosted its inaugural Research Week to celebrate the innovation, the impact and the creativity of research undertaken by its world-class professors, lecturers, postdoctoral researchers, undergraduate and postgraduate students, across its three faculties, research institutes and centres.
-With many of the events open to the public, Research Week 2017 was part of a yearlong series of programmes marking the 20th anniversary of the founding of Maynooth University as an independent university.
+Maynooth University continues to host, in October of each year, a Research Week to celebrate the innovation, the impact and the creativity of research undertaken by its world-class professors, lecturers, postdoctoral researchers, undergraduate and postgraduate students, across its three faculties, its institutes and centres..
+Many of the events are open to the public providing a platform to raise awareness across the wider community of the value of research and illustrating how Maynooth researchers are taking on some of the more pressing challenges facing society.